avidas/avidas.github.com/source/_posts/2020-05-06-favorite-quotes.markdown

 The rising tide lifts all boats.
 {% endblockquote %}

+{% blockquote Archilochus %}
+We don't rise to the level of our expectations, we fall to the level of our training.
+{% endblockquote %}

 Insight into how running can be a source of meaning.

 {% blockquote John L. Parker Jr, Again to Carthage %}